Rebellion of Túpac Amaru II: Capture of Túpac Amaru II

-After Túpac's death
+Second phase

+Diego Cristóbal and Túpac Katari

+Siege of La Paz led by Túpac Katari in 1781, painting by Alejandro René Gonzáles Estrada.

 Túpac Amaru's capture and execution did not end the rebellion.
 In his place, his surviving relatives, namely his cousin Diego Cristóbal Túpac Amaru, continued the rebellion, albeit using guerilla tactics, and transferred the rebellion's focal point to the Collao highlands around Lake Titicaca.
-Andrés Túpac Amaru, nephew of Túpac Amaru II, led a troop to join Túpac Katari, who besiege La Paz again in August 1781.
+Andrés Túpac Amaru, nephew of Túpac Amaru II, led a troop to join Túpac Katari, who besieged La Paz again in August 1781.
 Government efforts to destroy the rebellion were frustrated by, among other things, a high desertion rate, hostile locals, scorched-earth tactics, the onset of winter, and the region's altitude (most of the troops were from the lowlands and had trouble adjusting).
 An army led by Diego Cristóbal occupied the strategically important city of Puno on 7 May 1781 and proceeded to use it as a base from which they launched attacks all across Upper Peru.
 Cristóbal would hold the town and much of the surrounding territory until mounting losses and diminishing support convinced him to accept a general amnesty from Viceroy Agustín de Jáuregui.
 A preliminary treaty and prisoner exchange were conducted on 12 December, and Cristóbal's forces formally surrendered on 26 January 1782.
 Though some rebels resisted, the worst was over.
 The last organized remnants of the rebellion would be vanquished by May 1782, though sporadic violence continued for many months.

+Betrayal

 Diego, his mother, and several of his allies would be arrested and executed anyway by Spanish authorities in Cuzco on 19 July 1783 on the pretext he had broken the peace accords.

 During the rebellion, especially after the death of Túpac Amaru II, non-natives were systematically killed by the rebels.
 Some historians have described these killings aimed at non-natives, in conjunction with attempts to violently eradicate various non-native cultural customs, as genocidal in nature.

-Many of the leaders who fought in the rebellion after Túpac de Amaru's death were discovered to be women (32 out of 73) and were later acknowledged by the eventual liberator of Spanish America, Simón Bolívar in his speech in 1820.

-Women in the Revolution
+Women in the rebellion

 Throughout the mid-1700s, women had a changing role throughout Latin America.
 They began getting involved politically, economically, and culturally.
 Women had begun getting involved in the workforce, particularly producing cotton cloth and working as market traders.
 Because of these growing gender role changes, women were involved in the Túpac Amaru II revolt.
 Túpac's wife, Micaela Bastidas, had commanded her battalion, and she and her battalion were responsible for the uprising in the San Felipe de Tungasucan region.
-Micaela Bastidas and Bartola Sisa took part in demonstrations against high prices, food distribution networks, racist treatment of Natives, high taxes, and tightening restrictions on the colonies.
+Micaela Bastidas and Bartolina Sisa took part in demonstrations against high prices, food distribution networks, racist treatment of Natives, high taxes, and tightening restrictions on the colonies.
+In addition, Tomasa Tito Condemayta played a major role for the rebels in leading her own battalion, along with Gregoria Apaza commanding her army in the Siege of La Paz.
 Although women were involved in the revolution and had a very active role throughout their villages, leading to independence throughout the region, they had received little attention for their efforts.